 6 Ways to Stop Being Scared to Die

 In Dying To Be Me: My Journey from Cancer, to Near Death, to True Healing, Anita Moorjani describes how Hodgkin’s Lymphoma, chemotherapy, and her near-death experience (NDE) changed her perspective of life, dying, and death.

-“Even though I seemed to be fighting my disease, I believed that cancer was a death sentence,” writes Anita Moorjani in Dying to Be Me.
+“Even though I seemed to be fighting my disease, I believed that cancer was a death sentence,” writes Anita.
 “I went through the motions of doing everything I could, but in the back of my mind, I still believed that I wasn’t going to make it.
 And I was very, very scared of death.”

 “When I was in that state of clarity in the other realm [during her near-death experience], I instinctively understood that I was dying because of all my fears,” writes Anita in Dying to Be Me.
 “When I relinquished my hold on physical life, I didn’t feel I needed to do anything in particular to enter the other realm, such as pray, chant, use mantras, forgiveness, or any other technique.
 Moving on was closer to doing absolutely nothing.
 It seemed more like saying to no one in particular: ‘Okay, I have nothing more to give.
 I surrender.
 Take me.
 Do what you will with me.
 Have your way.”

 Surrendering to God – not your fear of dying or death itself, but God’s presence in your life – is the only way to stop being scared to die.
 When you know Jesus and feel the power of the Holy Spirit, you have nothing to fear.
 You may feel pain, grief and the weight of this world…but you aren’t afraid anymore.